stack-tracer/stacktracer/README.md

 ###Highlights

->*	800 kb single exe file(no installation required) with only dependency of .net framework 4.0 client profile.
+>*	small footprint (<1MB) single exe file
->*	Captures stack trace of any .net process Windows forms ,WPF, asp.net you name it.
+>*	Captures stack trace of any .net process Windows forms ,WPF, asp.net,windows service etc.
->*	Works on Microsoft azure websites
+>*	support for Microsoft Azure Websites (with the help of FREB)
 >*	No need of any symbol files.
->*	You can troubleshoot applications written in .net framework 2.0 to 4.5
+>*	Support for applications running in .net framework 2.0 to 4.5
 >*	Target 32 bit and 64 bit process.
 >*	View traces in browser. (inspired from IIS FREB)
 >*	Intuitive timeline view to filter out unwanted stacks/threads.